-As noted in Section 6, it is preferable in most circumstances to make the Disclosure to NAMA, including for these purposes the Nominated Person and, if that is not appropriate, to use one of the options at 1 to 4 above.
+If making an external Disclosure (External Reporting), it is preferable to use one of the options at 1 to 4 above.
 The Protected Disclosures Act allows the reporting person to make the Disclosure to another party but this is subject to stringent requirements in order for it to qualify as a protected disclosure under the Protected Disclosures Act.
 For example:

-- i. the reporting person must reasonably believe that the information disclosed in the report, and any allegation contained in it, are substantially true; and - ii. either: - a. the reporting person must have previously made a disclosure of substantially the same information to an employer, prescribed person or Minister but no appropriate action was taken within the specified period; or - b. the worker must reasonably believe that: - I. the relevant wrongdoing concerned may constitute an imminent or manifest danger to the public interest, such as where there is an emergency situation or a risk of irreversible damage, or - II. if they were to make a report to a prescribed person, or Minister there is a risk of penalisation, or there is a low prospect of the relevant wrongdoing being effectively addressed.
+i. the reporting person must reasonably believe that the information disclosed in the report, and any allegation contained in it, are substantially true; and ii. either:

+- a. the reporting person must have previously made a disclosure of substantially the same information to an employer, prescribed person or Minister but no appropriate action was taken within the specified period; or - b. the worker must reasonably believe that: - I. the relevant wrongdoing concerned may constitute an imminent or manifest danger to the public interest, such as where there is an emergency situation or a risk of irreversible damage, or - II. if they were to make a report to a prescribed person, or Minister there is a risk of penalisation, or there is a low prospect of the relevant wrongdoing being effectively addressed.